TeamMETISSE/METISSE/docs/source/structure.md

 Depending on the code, additional subroutines related to stellar and binary evolution (e.g., evolv2.f and comenv.f) may require minor modifications to work with METISSE.

 If you are unsure about the required changes, you can refer to the integrations of METISSE within COSMIC and BSE as examples.
-You can find usage examples on the [Using METISSE with binary evolution codes](usage_other.md) page.
+You can find usage examples on the [using METISSE with binary evolution codes](usage_other.md) page.
 If you need help, feel free to reach out through [GitHub Discussions](https://github.com/TeamMETISSE/METISSE/discussions).